peteroupc/html3dutil/doc/H3DU.ShapeGroup.md

 ### H3DU.ShapeGroup#setQuaternion(quat) <a id='H3DU.ShapeGroup_H3DU.ShapeGroup_setQuaternion'></a>

-Sets this shape group's orientation in the form of a <a href="tutorial-glmath.md">quaternion</a>.
+Sets this shape group's rotation in the form of a <a href="tutorial-glmath.md">quaternion</a>.
 See H3DU.Transform#setQuaternion.
 This method will modify this shape group's transform rather than the transform for each shape in the group.